The Snows of Kilimanjaro

 Not a good adaptation of the literary work and not a good film in its own right.

-Unbelievably, this mess was a very big hit in its day.
-It was nominated for Academy Awards in art direction and cinematography, though to me the African action scenes with stock footage inserted are rather unconvincing.
+Unaccountably, this mess was a very big hit in its day.
+It was nominated for Academy Awards in art direction and cinematography, though the African action scenes with stock footage inserted are unconvincing.